FAQ: Emmy Noether Programme

 Can an independent junior research group within the scope of the Emmy Noether Programme be based abroad?

 No, Emmy Noether independent junior research groups may only be based at universities or research institutions in Germany.

-There is no upper financial limit for funding in the Emmy Noether Programme.
-In addition to your position as the leader of an independent junior research group according to salary level BAT Ia/TV-L 15, you may also apply for funding for staff and direct project costs necessary for carrying out your project.
+There is no financial upper limit for funding from the Emmy Noether Programme.
+In addition to your own position as group leader, you can apply for all the staff funding and direct project funding required to carry out your project.